 Preparation is key to make certain that your horse stays in good condition from Autumn through the Winter and well into Spring.

-Before the start of winter your horse should be in good condition as it is much easier to maintain condition in winter than to try to gain additional weight.
-A heavy winter coat can hide a thin horse so it is important to check your horse’s body condition regularly and if your horse is prone to losing weight during the winter, try increasing his body weight prior to the winter months.
+It is important to monitor your horse as the temperatures start to decline as their coat thickens it can easily disguise a thin horse.
+Body condition scoring by getting hands on with your horse is a great way to monitor them.
+If your horse is prone to losing weight during the winter, try increasing his body weight prior to the drop in temperature.
 Ideally a horse should be moderately fleshy to fleshy as you head into winter with a condition score of about 3.5.

 All horses have a critical temperature, which is dependent on condition and if the outside temperature falls below this the horse must then produce extra heat to maintain its body temperature.
 The critical temperature can be used to estimate changes in a horse’s nutritional requirement relative to falling temperatures, cold winds, and wet hair.

 For a horse in moderate condition with a good winter coat in calm weather the lower critical temperature is just below freezing, at approximately -1°C. As temperature drops maintenance energy requirements increase, increasing even further in the presence of wind and even more so in both wet and windy weather.

 The horses diet plays a major role in keeping him warm, healthy and in good condition during the winter months.
 Forage should be the forefront of any horses diet and there are many options available to you to increase the fibre content of the horses diet if grass is limited including hay, haylage, chaffs and high fibre feeds.
 As a general rule for every ten degrees below freezing you can increase the horses hay ration by another 10 percent.